COSC3020/mystery-function-isaiah-elston/README.md

             the value of "foo."
         b.)
 Otherwise, mystery will return the value of the 0th (or first) element of "a."
 3.)
 Mystery will repeat steps 1 and 2 until the length of "a" is precisely one, or it only has a 0th element.
         a.)
-In doing so, the ultimate output value of mystery will always be the initial element of "a" that holds the greatest value (value either being a letter/symbol's ASCII code, or a numerical value).
+In doing so, the ultimate output value of mystery will always be the element of "a" that holds the greatest value (value either being a letter/symbol's ASCII code, or a numerical value).

+In summary, mystery will always return the element of "a" that has the **greatest** value.